practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - web programming/05e - Haxe/README.md

 Later, Adobe Flash (Professional) evolved into Adobe Animate: https://www.adobe.com/products/animate.html

 Today, Haxe claims to transpile to a decent selection of target languages, and that it "allows access to each platform's native capabilities" (*).
-I won't compile a target list here, which easily may be wrong or incomplete.
+Here's a list of currently supported target languages: [What is Haxe?](https://haxe.org/manual/introduction-what-is-haxe.html) (+)

 However, Haxe notes to have "its own VMs ([HashLink](https://hashlink.haxe.org/) and [NekoVM](https://nekovm.org/))", and the capability to "also run in interpreted mode" (*).

 Though, Neko is also a high-level  programming language ([Frequently Asked Questions about Neko](https://nekovm.org/faq/)), see below at [Neko and the Neko virtual machine (NekoVM)](neko-and-the-neko-virtual-machine-nekovm).

-While Haxe basically is a statically typed programming language, Neko is dynamically typed, though Haxe also allows for dynamic typing by the coder, see at [Types: Dynamic](https://haxe.org/manual/types-dynamic.html).
+While Haxe basically is a statically typed programming language, Neko is dynamically typed, though Haxe also allows for dynamic typing by the developer, see at [Types: Dynamic](https://haxe.org/manual/types-dynamic.html).

-Neko, being published as version 1.0 in 2005 (https://nekovm.org/news/) is older than HashLink, which was published as version 1.0 in 2016: https://github.com/HaxeFoundation/hashlink
+Neko, same as Haxe (+), has been published as version 1.0 in 2005 (https://nekovm.org/news/), and therefore is roughly a decade older than HashLink, which has been published as version 1.0 in 2016: https://github.com/HaxeFoundation/hashlink

+Web page (+) says this about main application targets:

+- Neko VM: _Desktop, Server, CLI_
+- HashLink VM: _Desktop, Mobile, Game consoles_

 <br/>

-Apparently, the Haxe ecosystem is not the smallest one.
+Apparently, the Haxe ecosystem is not the smallest one nowadays.

 <br/>